Diamond Dust Cosplay News Update Archives:

 I hope everyone had a beautiful Memorial Day Weekend!
 I took some time out from BBQing to finally get some photos of my Sayuri Nitta costume from Memoirs of a Geisha!
 Check out the updated costume page here.

 Diamond Dust Cosplay just hit two years old!
 Thanks for all of your support!

 April 17th, 2008: Princess Reina

 I'm not dead, I promise! ^^ I hope you all had fun at Anime Boston this year - I was thinking of you!
-But now I'm back from performing, and finally have a break to work on some costumes.
+But now I'm back from our dance company's tour in New Zealand, and finally have a break to work on some costumes.
 I'm thrilled to report that my first cosplay of the 2008 season is completed: Princess Reina from Final Fantasy V. I was able to do a small shoot with her this past weekend, and photos are up on the costume page.

 January 8th, 2008: Video Section Revamped